cgwire/gazu/docs/source/index.rst

 * Make sure that every artist workstations are on the same page when dealing with the file system.
 * Build a todo list for artists of the project.
-* Get working file path and output file paths for a given task.
+* Get working file paths and output file paths for a given task.
 * Get next available working revision for a given task.
 * Manage automatic validition changes.